 Like all forms of exfoliation, the major risk of using a chemical exfoliator and a retinol is irritation in the form of inflammation, redness and flaking.
-“This can lead to itching, and tenderness,” says Dr. Lain.
+“This can lead to itching and tenderness,” says Dr. Lain.

 As such, it’s best to allow your skin time to adjust to your new routine slowly.
 It’s also important to identify your skin type before attempting to mix a chemical exfoliator and retinol.
-“Usually the more sensitive skin types should use one or the other and not try to combine them.
-In addition, those with dry skin will likely not tolerate the two products together,” he says.
+“Usually the more sensitive skin types should use one or the other and not try to combine them,” he says.
+“In addition, those with dry skin will likely not tolerate the two products together.”

 If you’re new to retinol, you should allow your skin to pass the “adjustment period” before trying to incorporate any additional exfoliating products.
 You should also start with a low dose of the ingredient.
 The Kiehl’s Micro-Dose Anti-Aging Retinol Serum and the Garnier Green Labs Retinol-Berry Super Smoothing Night Serum Cream are both great options for retinol beginners.